-This is the option of not developing the area for grape production.
+This is the option of not developing the area for additional irrigation and crop production.
 The current status quo will remain.
-Although this might result in no potential negative environmental impacts, the direct and indirect socioeconomic benefits of not developing the site for grape production will not be realised.
+Although this might result in no potential negative environmental impacts, the direct and indirect socio-economic benefits of not developing the site for crop production will not be realised.
 As described in Section 2.1, the jobs opportunities and expected contribution to the region's economy would not be realised.